Pediatric and Adolescent Gynecology Fellowship

 Program Structure:

-The Department of Obstetrics and Gynecology at the University of Calgary is offering a one-year clinical/research fellowship in Pediatric and Adolescent Gynecology.
+The Department of Obstetrics and Gynecology at the University of Calgary is offering a two-year clinical/research fellowship in Pediatric and Adolescent Gynecology.
 The goal of this Pediatric and Adolescent Gynecology (PAG) fellowship program is to train academic fellows who are outstanding clinicians, surgeons, teachers, and research contributors.
 The educational objective of the training program is to provide fellows with the necessary knowledge, skills and experience to independently manage, children and adolescents with medical and surgical pediatric/adolescent gynecologic conditions, including congenital anomalies, amenorrhea and assist with their transition into an adult practice, which will include the care of these patients as adults.
-The fellow will also participate in transgender care in children, teens and adults in an interdisciplinary setting through patient care and team conferences (including surgical exposure and care of the neovagina).
-The fellow is expected to educate students/residents and to perform research.
+The fellow will also participate in gender inclusive care in children, teens and adults in an interdisciplinary setting through patient care and team conferences.
+The fellow is expected to educate and coordinate learners and residents and to perform research while learning to be confident PAG providers.

 Clinical Sites